China e-commerce calendar: Major festivals and holidays

 Lunar New Year

-The Chinese New Year, which is also known as the Spring Festival, is a week-long holiday in China.
-It celebrates the Year of the Snake this time.
+The Lunar New Year, which is also known as the Spring Festival, is a week-long holiday in China.
+In 2026, it’ll be the Year of the Horse.
+The 15-day holiday period is celebrated in many other countries other than China, including South Korea, Japan, Singapore and Vietnam.

-The total value of online retail sales exceeded 800 billion yuan during the 2024 New Year, marking a 9% increase since 2023.
+The total value of online retail sales exceeded CN¥800 billion during the 2024 New Year, marking a 9% increase since 2023.
 There were also 908 million users accessing the internet daily during the Chinese New Year.

 Valentine's Day